 Reaching out and changing lives.

-William & Mary students volunteer for more than 300,000 hours each year in the greater Williamsburg area.
-Calculated at minimum wage, that adds up to about $1.6 million.
-But the real value of their work is immeasurable, both for the Williamsburg community and the students themselves.
+Each year, William & Mary students volunteer for more than 250,000 hours of service.
+Calculated at minimum wage, that adds up to about $1.8 million.
+But the real value of their work is immeasurable, both for the communities they serve and the students themselves.
 In community engagement at W&M, students and community partners develop mutually-beneficial, community-driven projects.
 Whether they are one-time events or regular partnerships, students learn about the social issue they address in service so they have a background of understanding before beginning to serve.

-The Office of Community Engagement connects the College and community to support students’ development as active and educated citizens and to promote positive, community-driven social change.
+The Office of Community Engagement connects W&M and the community to support students’ development as active and educated citizens and to promote positive, community-driven social change.
 The office’s vision is that students will prioritize working within and understanding community in a lifelong pursuit of social justice.

 They have active partnerships with over 90 local non-profit agencies and schools, and more than a dozen community organizations across the country and around the world.
 Here are just some examples of what our students are involved in: